alphagov/govuk-developer-docs/source/manual/assets.html.md

 Asset files are stored in an S3 bucket (e.g. `govuk-assets-production` in production) and Asset Manager instructs nginx to proxy requests to them.

-It should be noted that Asset Manager does actually serve the asset requests, rather than letting nginx serve directly from the share.
-This is to enable the following features:
+Proxying was chosen, rather than linking directly to S3, to support the following features:

 - Assets are not served until they have been virus scanned; a placeholder image